eugenioenko/interpreter/readme.md

 #### Range:
 list[start : end : step];
-Similar to python step provides the dirrection of the slice.
+Similar to python step provides the direction of the slice.
 Start provides from where to slice and end provides the end index of the slice

 ### String
-- Accesing with a number index returns the string value.
+- Accessing with a number index returns the string value.
-- Accesing with a range index returns a slice of the string.
+- Accessing with a range index returns a slice of the string.
-- Accesing with a string index returns the object property. (only for get, setting a property in string won't modify the property, similarly to javascript)
+- Accessing with a string index returns the object property. (only for get, setting a property in string won't modify the property, similarly to javascript)
 ```
 var s = "hello world";
 print s[1]; // prints 'e'